ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 I don't know how recent this picture is.
 I'd really like to pronounce his name as "hack on", but by the Korean I'll go with "hoe cone".
 The only thing I really know about [Håkon](https://twitter.com/hmalmedal) of [Molde, Norway](http://en.wikipedia.org/wiki/Molde) is that a couple months ago he started sending me pull requests on GitHub.
 Really, really good pull requests.
 Pull requests that made things faster, more elegant, and better tested.
-I'd like to buy him a beer.
+I'd like to buy him a reasonably priced beverage of his choice.

 -----